Lucerne Travel Pass / Tell Pass: Is it worth it?

 - Other towns and on the network: Brienz, Giswil, Sarnen and all the way to Interlaken

-If you’re spending at least three days in the Lake Lucerne region and plan on doing a few mountain excursions then chances are the Central Switzerland Tell Pass will be worth it for you.
+If you’re spending at least three days in the Central Switzerland region and plan on doing a few mountain excursions then chances are the Lucerne Travel Pass will be worth it for you.

-If you’re visiting for a shorter period or mainly plan on staying around Lucerne itself with only one or two mountain excursions then the Tell Pass probably isn’t worth it.
+If you’re visiting for a shorter period or mainly plan on staying around Lucerne itself with only one or two mountain excursions then the pass probably isn’t worth it.

-And there you have it, another super detailed travel guide to the Lucerne travel pass!
-I hope this Central Switzerland Tell Pass review has helped you figure out if it’s a worthwhile purchase for your upcoming trip.
+And there you have it, another super detailed Switzerland travel pass guide, this time for the Lucerne Travel Pass!
+I hope this review has helped you figure out if the Central Switzerland travel pass is a worthwhile purchase for your upcoming trip.

 If you are tossing up other travel passes then you should read my other Switzerland travel pass breakdowns (all have example itineraries):